FineFindus/artem/README.md

 # Artem

-This is a small cli program written in rust to easily convert images to ascii art.
+This is a small cli program written in rust to easily convert images to ascii art, named after the latin word for art.
 It will take a while to generate the ascii characters, especially for larger images.
 By default it tries to use truecolor, if the terminal does not support truecolor, it falls back to 16 Color ANSI.

 ## Examples